hereariim/napari-caphid/README.md

 The widget get three input:
 - Mask : Mask stack
-- Pick a table : Aphid.csv
+- Pick a table : Path/to/Directory/Aphid.csv
 - Country : The country where images were taken

 The widget gives one output: